megtheanalyst/megtheanalyst.github.io/README.txt

 - Power BI: Skilled in creating interactive dashboards and reports using Power BI, integrating data from various sources, and applying data transformations and visualizations.

 Relevant Work Experience
-Dangote Cement Transport, Lokoja, Kogi, Nigeria - Jan 2018 – Till Date:
+Dangote Cement Transport, Lokoja, Kogi, Nigeria - Jan 2018 – Till Date: Tyre Data Analyst

-Collect and analyze data on material movements within the Tyre Unit to identify patterns and trends.
+- Collect and analyze data on material movements within the Tyre Unit to identify patterns and trends.
-Reconcile tire issuance between fleet operations and the tire unit to ensure accurate record-keeping.
+- Reconcile tire issuance between fleet operations and the tire unit to ensure accurate record-keeping.
-Conduct accurate inventory taking, ensuring proper documentation and timely reporting.
+- Conduct accurate inventory taking, ensuring proper documentation and timely reporting.
-Collaborate with resident auditors to ensure compliance with tire management policies and procedures.
+- Collaborate with resident auditors to ensure compliance with tire management policies and procedures.
-Use data analysis techniques to identify opportunities for process improvement and cost optimization.
+- Use data analysis techniques to identify opportunities for process improvement and cost optimization.

-Dangote Cement Transport, Lokoja, Kogi, Nigeria - Aug 2017 – Dec 2017:
+Dangote Cement Transport, Lokoja, Kogi, Nigeria - Aug 2017 – Dec 2017: Fleet Analyst

-Managed and oversaw a fleet of trucks, ensuring efficient operations and timely delivery.
+- Managed and oversaw a fleet of trucks, ensuring efficient operations and timely delivery.
-Monitored vehicle movements and tracked performance metrics to optimize routes and schedules.
+- Monitored vehicle movements and tracked performance metrics to optimize routes and schedules.
-Coordinated and scheduled maintenance and repairs for vehicles, minimizing downtime.
+- Coordinated and scheduled maintenance and repairs for vehicles, minimizing downtime.
-Managed a team of drivers, providing guidance, training, and support.
+- Managed a team of drivers, providing guidance, training, and support.
-Implemented safety protocols and ensured compliance with regulations.
+- Implemented safety protocols and ensured compliance with regulations.

 Education / Certifications
 Certified IBM Data Analyst Professional, Coursera e-learning, July 2022–Sept 2022